Team Members

 Partner

 Justine Woods is a partner at Cooper Grace Ward and leads the family law team.
-She has been an accredited family law specialist for nearly two decades.
+She has been an accredited family law specialist for more than two decades.

 Justine has been recognised for her expertise as a leading family lawyer in independent legal directories, including Best Lawyers and Doyle’s Guide, based on client and market feedback.